 For homelessness, Rick Moore, Director of the Evansville Housing Authority (EHA) participates on the statewide Indiana Balance of State Continuum of Care Steering Board.
-EHA is a member of the Homeless Services Council of Southwest Indiana (HSCSI) and a participant in the City-County Commission on Homelessness (COH).
-We developed a local Homeless Partners Database which is targeted toward the near homeless in 2018 as a pilot and are working with IHCDA on implementation for 2019.
-In addition, the COH which meets monthly includes the following membership authorized jointly by local ordinances: Evansville Municipal Code Chapter 2.115 and Vanderburgh County Code Chapter 2.69.
-For 2019, Dr. Matt Hanka of the University of Southern Indiana is the Administrator.
-Membership was expanded recently to 25 members.
-2.115.020 Membership: The Commission shall not exceed 25 members and shall include: The Mayor of the City of Evansville, a County Commissioner selected by the Board of Commissioners of Vanderburgh County, a City Councilman selected by the City Council of the City of Evansville, a County Councilman selected by the County Council of Vanderburgh County, the Board Administrator of the Commission, a representative appointed by the Homeless Services Council of Southwest Indiana (HSCSWI), a representative appointed by the United Way of Southwestern Indiana, a representative appointed by the Evansville-Vanderburgh School Corporation Board of Trustees, a person appointed by the Commission interested in providing employment opportunities and who has interest in the issue of homelessness in Vanderburgh County, a person appointed by the Board of Commissioners who was previously a homeless person at some point, a person appointed by the Mayor of the City of Evansville who is a landlord in Vanderburgh County, the Director of the Evansville Housing Authority, a person appointed by the Board of Commissioners of Vanderburgh County who has an interest in the issue of homelessness in Vanderburgh County, a person appointed by the Commission who works in the area of mental health and who has an interest in the issue of homelessness in Vanderburgh County, the Director of the Department of Metropolitan Development, a person appointed by the Mayor of the City of Evansville who works in the area of vocational rehabilitation, the Director of Human Relations Commission of Evansville-Vanderburgh County, no more than four representatives appointed by the Commission from local homeless service agencies, and not more than one representative from an agency, and no more than four at-large members appointed by the Commission.
+EHA is a member of the Homeless Services Council of Southwest Indiana (HSCSI) and a participant in the City-County Commission on Homelessness.

+We developed a local Homeless Partners Database which is targeted toward the near homeless.
+We met with IHCDA on March 7, 2018, and are approved to pilot an expansion of HMIS for prevention and diversion clients.
+We will be using a Services-Only HMIS for agencies who are not shelters.
+Aurora and Ozanam will initiate the pilot in 2018.

+In addition, the City-County Commission on Homelessness which meets monthly includes the following membership authorized jointly by local ordinances: Evansville Municipal Code Chapter 2.115 and Vanderburgh County Code Chapter 2.69.
+For 2018, Dr. Matt Hanka of the University of Southern Indiana is the Administrator.
+The membership includes the following:

+- The Mayor of the City of Evansville - A County Commissioner selected by the Vanderburgh County Board of Commissioners - A City Council representative selected by the Evansville City Council - A County Council representative selected by the Vanderburgh County Council - A person appointed by HSCSI - The Director of the Department of Family and Children - A member of the Evansville-Vanderburgh School Corporation Board of Directors - A member appointed by the governing body of WorkOne, the local employment office

+- A previously homeless person appointed by the Vanderburgh County Board of Commissioners - A Vanderburgh County landlord appointed by the Mayor of the City of Evansville - The Director of the Evansville Housing Authority - A credit counselor appointed by the Board of Commissioners of Vanderburgh County - The Director of the Southwestern Mental Health Center, Inc. - The Director of the Department of Metropolitan Development - A vocational rehabilitation professional appointed by the Mayor of the City of Evansville - The Director of Human Relations Commission of Evansville-Vanderburgh County

+We are anticipating expanding the Commission to 25 members to include more diversity.